BenNeise/bennneise.github.io/_posts/2010-06-09-automatically-setting-the-machine-owner-as-a-custom-attribute.markdown

     }
 }
 ```
-This doesnÔÇÖt take a long time to run, and will hopefully catch all those occasions where we forget to complete the custom attributes on the machine.
+This doesn't take a long time to run, and will hopefully catch all those occasions where we forget to complete the custom attributes on the machine.
 It could of course be easily modified to check/update any other custom attribute.